Replies: 8 comments 11 replies

 So to backup such replicaset we need next steps:

-box.backup.start({mode='replicaset'}).
-Backup start will returnvclock_startandvclock_endin this mode.
+box.backup.start({mode='replicaset'}), then callbox.backup.info()to get extra information for backup.
+It will havevclock_startandvclock_endkeys in this mode.
 These are vclock range of statements present in the data files of the backup.
 Backup agent should check that intervals of all replicas are overlapped for each vclock component.
 In this case there will be no rebootstrap after restore.
 In case the condition is not met, the backup should be restarted (box.backup.stop()/box.backup.start({mode='replicaset'})).Example:

 To restore such replicaset we need next steps: